Your #1 Ferry travel and route comparison guide. Currently in-depth guides and maps for 427 ferry routes in 59 countries.

 Read full review

-Best way to travel to Estonia by ferry
+Best way to travel to Estonia is by ferry

-This is completely dependent on from where you depart to Estonia.
-In many cases Stockholm will be the most logical choice to start your journey to Estonia.
-But if you live in Finland, then Helsinki is the most logical route to Estonia.
+This is entirely dependent on where you depart to Estonia.
+In many cases, Stockholm will be the most logical choice to start your journey to Estonia.
+But if you live in Finland, Helsinki is the most logical route to Estonia.
 This is also the shortest and busiest route.
-For the rest of Europe the ferry from Stockholm to Tallinn or Kapellskar to Paldiski will make more sense.
+For the rest of Europe, the ferry from Stockholm to Tallinn or Kapellskar to Paldiski will make more sense.

 Frequently Asked Questions: ferry to Estonia